Farlos3/Forest-Type-Classification/README.md

 Indices include NDWI, NDSI, BSI, NBR, AFRI, NDVI, SAVI, and others.
 #### Applying Feature Engineering Functions :
 Create functions to calculate various indices.
-Apply these functions to your dataframe to generate new features.
+Apply these functions to your dataframe to generate new features.<br>
 In the above statement regarding Machine Learing, feature engineering is not performed for Neural Networks